 Conclusion

 You now have ModSecurity with OWASP CRS protecting your Apache server on Ubuntu.
 The web application firewall monitors all HTTP traffic and blocks common attack patterns including SQL injection, XSS, and command injection attempts.
-Regularly update your CRS rules using the provided update script, monitor your audit logs for false positives, and tune the rule exclusions to match your application’s needs.
+If you installed CRS from GitHub, use the provided update script monthly to keep your rules current.
+Monitor your audit logs at /var/log/apache2/modsec_audit.log and tune the rule exclusions to match your application’s needs.